Qualitative Behavior of a Metabolic Pathway with Hybrid Feedback: Example with Michaelis-Menten reversible reactions

 \subsection{Oscillatory system}

 \Cref{fig:osc1} and \Cref{fig:osc2} show two examples of the oscillatory behavior described in \Cref{proposition1}.
-In both cases, the constant input ON of the switched system \eqref{rMM} is larger enough to satisfy the inequality in \eqref{hyp_alpha}.
-Moreover, we observe that the solution of the switched system \eqref{rMM} is bounded between the solution of system \eqref{rMM2k1} with the constant input ON and the solution of system \eqref{rMMzero} with the constant input OFF, as stated in \Cref{lemma8}.
+In both cases, the constant input ON of the {switching} system \eqref{rMM} is larger enough to satisfy the inequality in \eqref{hyp_alpha}.
+Moreover, we observe that the solution of the {switching} system \eqref{rMM} is bounded between the solution of system \eqref{rMM2k1} with the constant input ON and the solution of system \eqref{rMMzero} with the constant input OFF, as stated in \Cref{lemma8}.

-Notice that even when system \eqref{rMM2k1} with the constant input ON has no positive equilibrium point, the switched system \eqref{rMM} oscillates around the sliding mode (see \Cref{fig:osc2}).
+Notice that even when system \eqref{rMM2k1} with the constant input ON has no positive equilibrium point, the {switching} system \eqref{rMM} oscillates around the sliding mode (see \Cref{fig:osc2}).

+{On the other hand, in \Cref{app_pasternack} we present an example to compare the dynamics of a piecewise linear model and a hybrid model as \eqref{end_product_feedback}.
+The example shows oscillations in both cases for a pathway with irreversible kinetics.}